The future of the Colorado River won’t be decided soon, states say

 On the other hand, it could be a means of giving new momentum to a variety of projects that each represent a small piece of the puzzle that is a sustainable future for the Colorado River.

-As one state negotiator put it, the Colorado River crisis won’t be solved by a silver bullet but instead by “silver buckshot.”
+As one state negotiator put it, the Colorado River crisis won’t be solved by a silver bullet, but instead “silver buckshot.”

 That buckshot approach is already underway.
 Hundreds of millions of dollars are currently at work to save water – from programs that pay farmers in rural Wyoming to pause growing and leave their water in the river to massive purification facilities that can help the Los Angeles area keep using more of the water it already has.